janluke/my-reads/README.md

 The build is minified and the filenames include the hashes.<br />
 Your app is ready to be deployed!

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

 ### `npm run eject`

 **Note: this is a one-way operation.
 Once you `eject`, you can’t go back!**

 If you aren’t satisfied with the build tool and configuration choices, you can `eject` at any time.
 This command will remove the single build dependency from your project.

 Instead, it will copy all the configuration files and the transitive dependencies (webpack, Babel, ESLint, etc) right into your project so you have full control over them.
 All of the commands except `eject` will still work, but they will point to the copied scripts so you can tweak them.
 At this point you’re on your own.

 You don’t have to ever use `eject`.
 The curated feature set is suitable for small and middle deployments, and you shouldn’t feel obligated to use this feature.
 However we understand that this tool wouldn’t be useful if you couldn’t customize it when you are ready for it.

 ## The backend server

-The app uses a "dummy" backend server provided by Udacity, which exposes a REST API.
-The REST API is not very well documented by Udacity (maybe intentionally?).
+The app uses a "dummy" REST API provided by Udacity.
+The API is not very well documented by Udacity (maybe intentionally?).
 This section is a copy of the provided API documentation with additional notes I took when I started working on the project.
 Maybe it can be of help to other students.

 ### `getAll()`